Antennipatus

 Antennipatus montceauensis is an extinct species of onychophoran, a group colloquially known as velvet worms, from the Montceau-les-Mines lagerstätte of what is now France.
 The animal is the sole member of its genus and notably the oldest confirmed onychophoran fossil.
 While known of since the 1980s, Antennipatus was described almost 4 decades later in 2016.
 Currently, the animal has three described specimens with varying levels of preservation.
 All of are 305 million years old and date to the Stephanian stage of the Late Carboniferous.

 Anatomically, Antennipatus resembles modern velvet worms.
 The animal had rings of dermal papillae along most of its body, with those on the antennae alternating between wide and narrow bands.
 On its underside, Antennipatus had a putative ventral mouth that preserved what were likely lip papillae.
 The animal had stubby legs, and on one specimen, definite slime papillae.

 Antennipatus was originally thought to be a member of the genus Helenodora.
-However, this quickly dismissed after its description.
+However, this was quickly dismissed after its description.
 Based on its anatomy, Antennipatus was at least somewhat terrestrial, but due to the way it was preserved, is difficult to place phylogenetically.
 Antennipatus could either be basal to the velvet worm crown group (the common ancestor of Peripatidae and Peripatopsidae plus all of its descendants) or located somewhere inside it.

 History of discovery and naming

 While undescribed at the time, Antennipatus was known of as far back as 1981.
 A 1982 paper mentioned the animal, saying it was a definite onychophoran (a group colloquially known as velvet worms) due to its well-preserved antennae.
 The same paper considered it virtually identical to Helenodora from the Mazon Creek fossil beds.
-Later studies from 1988 and 2014 displayed some of the undescribed fossils and documented additional specimens.
+Later studies from 1988 and 2014 displayed various undescribed fossils and documented additional specimens.
 In 2016, Antennipatus was officially described by Russel J. Garwood, Gregory D. Edgecombe, Sylvain Charbonnier, Dominique Chabard, Daniel Sotty, and Gonzalo Giribet' (Sotty and Charbonnier had published on the animal before its formal description).

 Currently, there are three known fossils of Antennipatus: the holotype (MNHN SOT003121) and two paratypes (MNHN SOT003122 and SOT006706).
 All fossils can be divided into a part (labeled with an "a") and counterpart (labeled with a "b") and were found in the Montceau-les-Mines lagerstätte of Central France.
 All fossils are 305 million years old and date to the Late Stephanian, a stage equivalent to the Kasimovian-Gzhelian boundary of the late Pennsylvanian.

 Both the holotype and paratypes were deposited in the Jacques de La Comble Natural History Museum of Autun, but belong to the National Museum of Natural History (MNHN) of Paris.

 Antennipatus gets its genus name from its well-preserved, onychophoran-like antennae.
 The species name "montceauensis" was given due to originating in Montceau-les-Mines.